 However, the meanings and traditions of flowers have changed throughout the years to adapt to certain cultures.

-During the 1800’s in the world of the Victorians, flowers often represented the language of love and it was often a favoured pastime to learn the meanings of such flowers.
+During the 1800’s in the world of the Victorians, flowers often represented the language of love and it was often a favored pastime to learn the meanings of such flowers.
 It was found that emotions and feelings which could not be said publically could be communicated through the use of flowers.

-In each Victorian home there would be at least one book relating to the language of flowers.
+In each Victorian home, there would be at least one book relating to the language of flowers.
 The authors of these books used both visual and verbal analogies along with religious sources.

 Sending or receiving flowers during this era often worked as a way of showing emotion towards that particular suitor.
 For example, a rose would be given to demonstrate a ‘devotion’ to that individual or an apple blossom to show ‘preference’.